martingtaylor/stine/README.md

 1. A public GITHUB repository was created for the STINE account containing this README.md
 2. The repository was cloned to the development PC.
 3. Microsoft Visual Studio Code 1.56 was connected to the STINE GIT repository.
-4. The following structure was used to host the application
+4. The following directory structure was used to host the application

 ## Project Tracking